AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/rule-editor-core-components.md

 De **[!UICONTROL Done]** wordt gebruikt om een regel op te slaan.
 U kunt een onvolledige regel opslaan.
 Onvolledig zijn echter ongeldig en worden niet uitgevoerd.
 Opgeslagen regels voor een formulierobject worden weergegeven wanneer u de regeleditor de volgende keer start vanuit hetzelfde formulierobject.
 U kunt bestaande regels in die weergave beheren.
 Zie voor meer informatie [Regels beheren](rule-editor.md#p-manage-rules-p).

-De **[!UICONTROL Cancel]** de knoop verwerpt om het even welke veranderingen u aan een regel aanbracht en sluit de regelredacteur.
+Met **[!UICONTROL Cancel]** de knop worden alle wijzigingen die u in een regel hebt aangebracht, verwijderd en wordt de regeleditor gesloten.

 ## Schrijfregels {#write-rules}

-U kunt regels schrijven gebruikend de visuele regelredacteur &lt;!>— of de code-editor>.
-Wanneer u de regelredacteur de eerste keer lanceert, opent het op de visuele redacteurswijze.
-U kunt op de wijze van de coderedacteur schakelen en regels schrijven.
-Nochtans, als u schrijft of een regel in coderedacteur wijzigt, kunt u niet op de visuele redacteur voor die regel schakelen tenzij u de coderedacteur ontruimt.
-Wanneer u de regelredacteur de volgende keer lanceert, opent het op de wijze die u het laatst gebruikte om regel tot stand te brengen.
+U kunt regels schrijven met de Visuele regeleditor <!-- or the code editor.
+When you launch the rule editor the first time, it opens in the visual editor mode.
+You can switch to the code editor mode and write rules.
+However, if you write or modify a rule in code editor, you cannot switch to the visual editor for that rule unless you clear the code editor.
+When you launch the rule editor next time, it opens in the mode that you used last to create rule. -->

-Laten we eerst bekijken hoe u regels schrijft met een visuele editor.
+Laten we eerst kijken naar hoe u regels schrijft met de visuele editor.

-### Visuele editor gebruiken {#using-visual-editor}
+### De visuele editor gebruiken {#using-visual-editor}

 Laten we begrijpen hoe u een regel maakt in een visuele editor met behulp van het volgende voorbeeldformulier.